datacommonsorg/data/scripts/proteinInteractionMINT/README.md

 ## Notes and Caveats

-There are 133,168 records in MINT database.
-Here we imported 129,568 records in to Data Commons.
-The 3,582 records that we didn't import have problematic protein identifers that we cannot connect them to UniProt right now.
+There are 133,168 records in the MINT database.
+Here we imported 129,568 records to Data Commons.
+The 3,582 records that we didn't import have problematic protein identifiers that we cannot connect them to UniProt right now.

 ## Reference